-The LAPIS Survey respondents indicated that most of the co-workers at their current or last workplace are mostly female and majority White.
-As evidenced in Figure 17, 37.6% of the Latinas indicated that the majority of their co-workers are or were White females, while only 28.9% indicated that they are or were White males.
-The next largest group of co-workers identified by 16.8% of the respondents is Latinas and a much smaller number of respondents selected Latinos, 6.1%.
-As co-workers, African American females followed with only 6%, and Asian/Pacific Islander males trailed with less than 1%.
+&lt;sup>54 Data on workplace size or composition was not available for Focus Group participants or the 2009 HNBA Study. $^{55}$ Data on workplace diversity was not available for Focus Group participants or the 2009 HNBA Study. workers at their current or last workplace were mostly female and majority White.
+As evidenced in Figure 17, 37.6% of the Latinas indicated that the majority of their co-workers were or had been White females, while only 28.9% indicated that they were or had been White males.
+The next largest group of co-workers identified by 16.8% of the respondents was Latinas and a much smaller number of respondents selected Latinos, 6.1%.
+As co-workers, African American females followed with only 6%, and Asian/Pacific Islander males trailed with fewer than 1%.
+FIGURE 17.
+ETHNICITY, RACE AND GENDER OF CO-WORKERS AND SUPERVISORS AT SURVEY RESPONDENTS' WORKPLACE

-The majority of the LAPIS Survey respondents (66.7%) also indicated that their current or most recent supervisors are White, and reported that while there are more women as compared to men in their workplaces, men consistently outnumber women as supervisors.
-In particular, as seen in Figure 17, White male supervisors outnumber White female supervisors, 36.9% and 29.8%, respectively.
+\No respondents identified co-workers as African American Males or Asian Females and no respondents identified co-workers or supervisors as Native American.
+The majority of the LAPIS Survey respondents (66.7%) also indicated that their current or most recent supervisors were White, and reported that while there are more women as compared to men in their workplaces, men consistently outnumbered women as supervisors.
+In particular, as seen in Figure 17, White male supervisors outnumbered White female supervisors, 36.9% and 29.8%, respectively.
 The same applies to Latina/os.
-While Latina staff outnumber the Latinos nearly three to one, Latinos are more likely to be supervisors (12.1%) as compared to their Latina counterparts (8.6%).
-This is the same pattern for the smaller numbers of African American supervisors, 4.5% males and 2.5% females, and Asian/Pacific Islander supervisors, 1.5% males and .5% females.
-Thus, while the respondents work within a predominantly White and female workforce, supervisors are more likely to be White males than White females, and to the extent people of color are in supervisory positions, more men of color than women of color are supervisors, despite the larger numbers of female employees at these offices.
+While Latina staff outnumbered the Latinos nearly three to one, Latinos were more likely to be supervisors (12.1%) as compared to their Latina counterparts (8.6%).
+This was the same pattern for the smaller numbers of African American supervisors, 4.5% males and 2.5% females, and Asian/Pacific Islander supervisors, 1.5% males and .5% females.
+Thus, while the respondents worked within a predominantly White and female workforce, supervisors were more likely to be White males than White females, and to the extent people of color were in supervisory positions, more men of color than women of color were supervisors, despite the larger numbers of female employees at these offices.
+As represented in Figure 18, the majority of Survey respondents (60.9%) reported that women of color attorneys constituted five or fewer members of the staff, while 22.2% of respondents indicated that only one woman of color attorney worked at their office.
+However, over a fourth indicated that more than eleven women of color attorneys worked at their office, including 12.9% who indicated there were more than 25 women of color attorneys at their office.
+Half of the respondents indicated that attorneys of color at their offices constituted five or fewer members of the staff and 15% reported that only one attorney of color working in their offices.
+FIGURE 18.
+ATTORNEYS OF COLOR AND FEMALE ATTORNEYS OF COLOR AT SURVEY RESPONDENTS' WORKPLACE viii.
+Salary levels The LAPIS Survey respondents' 2009 gross annual salaries were considerably lower than median salaries of attorneys, and more specifically Latina attorneys, in the private sector and also the larger public sector.
+This finding mirrors the lower salaries com- &lt;sup>56 Data on annual 2009 salary was not available for Focus Group participants.